CuriousOne23/WhenMathPrays/docs/dynamic-information.md

 # **A.3 Intuitive Picture of Work That Biases Trajectories**

-These systems perform work that biases trajectories in ways that help keep persistence‑relevant patterns intact.
+These systems perform work that biases trajectories toward persistence by helping keep persistence‑relevant patterns intact.

 This work may involve: